sharmashivanand/Malcure-Intrusion-Prevention-Plugin-for-ModSecurity/README.md

 ### Installation Steps:

 1. **Download the Plugin**:
-   - Obtain the `malcure-intrusion-prevention-plugin.conf` file from the official repository or release package.
+   - Obtain the files from the official repository or release package.

-2. **Place the Plugin File**:
+2. **Place the Plugin Files**:
-   - Copy the `malcure-intrusion-prevention-plugin.conf` file into your ModSecurity plugins directory.
+   - Copy the files into your ModSecurity plugins directory.
      - Common locations:
        - For Apache: `/etc/modsecurity.d/`
        - For Nginx with ModSecurity: `/etc/nginx/modsec/`